-So I was preparing to fly back home from Philadelphia last week when I briefly made the acquaintance of someone on the rental-car shuttle bus.
+So I was preparing to fly back home from Philadelphia last week when I briefly made the acquaintance of someone on a rental-car shuttle bus.
 I never got his name.
 He was sitting up front, in the passenger seat, a huge, broad-shouldered white dude of middle age in a blue blazer and buzz cut.
 The poor sap had a flight leaving in less than an hour, whereas I had plenty of time, so we commiserated over this inequity before eventually getting to the obligatory, “You headed out or headed home?”
 He was headed home, to Cincinnati, after attending a “military justice convention” in southern New Jersey.
 Unbidden, he indicated that he couldn’t get out of Philly fast enough.

-I asked him what he meant because, with Clara in school there, Sharon and I are spending legitimate time in Philly for the first time and we’re frankly a sucker for its many charms.
+I asked him what he meant because, with Clara in school there, Sharon and I are spending our first-ever, legitimate leisure time in Philly and we’re frankly a sucker for its many charms.
 “It’s just so dirty here,” this guy said, adding that while Cincinnati has its own problems, “there are just so many homeless people here.
 It doesn’t feel safe.”

 Doesn’t feel safe?

 “Like you feel when you’re on the south side of Chicago.”

-Well, this was all the code language I cared to exchange with this fellow, a 265-pound military justice professional who presumably has an understanding of actual war zones but nevertheless is made uneasy by urban — or, more likely, by the sensation of minority status in a country one believes to be “white”.
+Well, this was all the code language I cared to exchange with this fellow, a 265-pound military justice professional who presumably has an understanding of actual war zones but nevertheless is made uneasy by urban surroundings — or, more likely, by the sensation of minority status in a country one believes to be “white”.